 So just be prepared.
 The second one is important because you have to add that to the total you want to send.
-I forgot this once, and I was severely reprimanded by the Planai Cows.
+Most banks do this for you, but some don't.
+I forgot this once, and I was severely reprimanded by the Planai Cows.3

 They'll ask you a bunch of other questions too, like who the recipient is and where they live.
 I always say "Mid-Europe" and the location as "Schladming".
 This seems to work, even if the banker asks you, "What's a Schladming?"

-There'll be a comment section too...be clear here...name, instrument, full/half board, maybe WYWOP as well.
+There'll be a comment section too.
+Be clear here: name, instrument, full/half board, maybe WYWOP as well.
 Better to have more information than not enough.